Why You Should Join Key Club

 Key Club is a growing organization with a global reach.
 With 1000s of clubs in more than 38 countries, the impact of Key Club members can be felt all over the world, it’s a great opportunity for international students as well.

-High school student members of Key Club perform acts of service in their communities, such as cleaning up parks, collecting clothing, and organizing food drives.
+High school students perform acts of service in their communities, such as cleaning up parks, collecting clothing, and organizing food drives.
 They also learn leadership skills by running meetings, planning projects, and holding elected leadership positions at the club, district, and international levels.

 AdmissionSight believes that community service plays a big role in the college application process and its important that students make their mark in their communities and schools because of genuine concern and want to help.
 Key Club is a great organization students can join to prove their initiative and true desire to help the community while learning from Kiwanis members and peers.

-Continue reading this article if you’d like to learn more about the Key Club and its partners, the benefits of participating in the Key Club and how to join.
+Continue reading this article if you’d like to learn more about the Key Club and its partners, the benefits of participating in this incredible organization and how to join.

 The Key Club was first formed in 1925 in Sacramento, California, with 11 charter members.
 Two Sacramento Kiwanis Club members, Albert C. Olney and Frank C. Vincent, who were high school administrators first thought up the Key Club.
 They told their Kiwanis club about the idea of starting a junior service club in high schools that would resemble Kiwanis but have its own classifications based on school interests as well as hold luncheon meetings.